last updated 13-May-2016

 The American-Nigerian Palm Oil Producing Corporation was formed to help bring economic development to the people of rural Oyo State, Nigeria, to provide an example of ethical business conduct, and to assist The Good Samaritan Society of America in its vision to serve these people with education and health care.
 ANPOP is a for-profit enterprise that will, through its Nigerian subsidiary ANPOP-NAMPOP Ltd, provide jobs and economic stimulus to the area.
 Once profitable, ANPOP will make significant financial contributions to the programs of The Good Samaritan Society Mission in Fiditi, Nigeria.

 The following graphs show how the harvest has been increasing exponentially and how the length of the harvest season has expanded.
-The trend continued into 2014, although with the increase beginning to approach a more modest rate of growth.
-We finished with just over 8000 litres of oil in 2014.
+The trend continued into 2015, although with the increase beginning to approach a more modest rate of growth.
+We finished with just under 10,500 litres of oil in 2015.

 See the History page for a brief photo history of the project.
 More photos can be found on the Photos page, with a few detailed reports linked under Reports.
 Check out the Maps and the new Videos!
 Questions or comments?
 Go to the Contact Us page.